 Caren de la Cruz, Outreach Coordinator and Human Resources

 Very soon after the birth of her son, Caren and her husband agreed homeschooling was the best option for their attachment parenting family.
-Although their parenting style and decision to homeschool were departures from their own upbringings, they were certain these choices aligned with their family values.
-Caren enjoyed the natural curiosity of her children and was attentive to making sure that inquiries were answered promptly and interests were further pursued.
+Caren enjoyed the natural curiosity of her children and made sure inquiries were answered promptly and interests were further pursued.
 Her children have been at Village Home for their entire educational experience so far, and she can’t imagine having taken any other path (and neither can the rest of the family!)

 After time at the University of Toledo, Cleveland Institute of Art, and community college, Caren moved to Portland and held administrative and office manager positions prior to becoming a stay-at-home Mom and small business owner

 Catherine Bennett is the Office Manager and Volunteer Coordinator for Village Home.
 Catherine is the mom of two, who were homeschooled for many years.
 Catherine is a licensed nutritionist.
 In her spare time, Catherine enjoys being outdoors in the beautiful northwest and knitting.

 Lori Kubelun and her husband Steve have homeschooled their daughter since 2008.
 Prior to homeschooling full time she worked in marine mammal rehabilitation and as an EMT in an Emergency Room.
 Ralph enjoys Legos, hiking, cross country skiing, baking, zombies, and all things Harry Potter.
 “Any day on the Quidditch Pitch is a good day!”